JoeySan5/Client-Server/README.md

 ./client --hostname localhost:8081 --request document.txt
 ```

 If you call the program with the `--send` and `--request` options at the same time, it should exit with an error.
-If you call the program without a `--hostname`, it should exit with an error.

 ### Sending a File